garzoand/sm_studio_kernel_startup_script/README.md

-# SageMaker Studio custom kernel image with start-up script
+# Running a startup script as part of a custom SageMaker Studio Image

-This is a sample custom notebook kernel image for **SageMaker Studio** which comes with a start-up script which run every time when the kernel starts.
+This is a sample custom notebook kernel image for **SageMaker Studio** which comes with a start-up script and runs every time when the kernel starts.

 **Dockerfile**: for building the image